-I am an avid vintage clothing buyer (and also sold vintage in my own online store in the past).
-I've also been on ebay for over 16 years.
+I am an avid vintage clothing and shoe/boot collector (and also sold vintage in my own online store in the past).
+I've also been on ebay for over 20 years.
 I'd like to offer some suggestions to existing and potential vintage clothing sellers.
 Many wonderful sellers are already following these guidelines and I look for their auctions and buy from them when I can.
 But there are many sellers who for whatever reason (laziness, ignorance, or out-and-out deception) do not.
 The latter probably won't get my business the first time, or perhaps other people's business either.
 If you are an existing vintage clothing seller, or just getting started, you can save time and hassles and gain loyal buyers by following these general do's and don'ts:

 1. DO put photos and detailed descriptions in your auctions as soon as you list.
 If I see something like "photos and descriptions coming soon", I will not waste my time to come back to your auction.
 I really don't understand the point of these kinds of listings.
 If you're not ready to list your item, then wait until you are ready.
 Why would you want to lose potential buyers?

 2. DO provide measurements in every auction when applicable Size tags are not sufficient as vintage sizes are very different than today's sizing "standards".
 Provide the following when applicable: bust (armpit to armpit), waist (at smallest point near middle of garment), hips (widest point near where the hips are), and total length from top of shoulder.
 For dresses, please DON'T use length from armpit or skirt - these are fairly useless measurements.

 For shoes and boots, provide measurements of sole length and width, heel height, and opening at the top of the boot (if applicable).